 Program Specialists (unit, regional, and State Office)

 ATF Backdated SAs: Require VR Supervisor approval or Regional Program Support Manager approval.
-ATF Replacement SAs: Require approval only if the original SA required approval.
-Notification of SA to Vendors: TWC-VR sends a copy of the SA to the provider when the SA is generated, when an open SA is changed, and when an SA is closed because the service is no longer authorized.
+Create a draft SA in RHW for the approver to release for approval of ATF SAs.
+Do not use the RHW Approval Workflow.

-When an SA is closed,TWC-VR must notify the provider no later than the same business day that the SA is closed.
+ATF Replacement SAs: Require the same approvals as necessary for the original SA.
+Create a draft SA in RHW for the approver to release for approval of ATF SAs.
+Do not use the RHW Approval Workflow.

 Service Payments: TWC-VR staff who issue or change an SA are prevented from being able to authorize payment for that SA.

 Service Costs that exceed MAPS rate: In circumstances when a provider indicates a need to bill for a medical service at a rate that exceeds the established MAPS rate for that code, consultation with the State Medical Director is required.

 Establishing Vendors in RHW: All payments for services to a vendor or payment to a customer (for a service such as maintenance) are processed through RHW, and the entity receiving eventual payment must be entered into the system and must first be verified as legally allowed to do business in the State.
 Depending on the goods & services to be provided, contract requirements and/or licensure, certification, credential, or accreditation requirements may also apply.
-TWC-VR RHW provider services staff checks WRAPS, Texas comptroller of public accounts (for taxpayer identification numbers), the Secretary of State’s system, and RHW according to the information from the VR1020 and VR1021.
+TWC-VR RHW provider services staff checks WRAPS, Texas Comptroller of Public Accounts (for taxpayer identification numbers), the Secretary of State’s system, and RHW according to the information from the VR1020 and VR1021.

 VR Supervisor approval and completion of the VR3472 is required for the purchase of any outcome-based contracted training services provided more than once.